-- MOTION: Commissioner Solomon/Vice Chair Daniels to approve Staff Recommendation #1, to the City Council, regarding policy HE 10.1 Density Bonuses and Other Incentives for Affordable Housing Developments, with the change of the word "consider" to the word "offer" in the first sentence in HE 10.1 subpart (c).
-(Note: The clerical edits suggested by Vice Chair Daniels will be included in Recommendation #1, if determined by staff to be needed.) - VOTE: Motion approved by unanimous voice vote.
+MOTION: Commissioner Solomon/Vice Chair Daniels to approve Staff if determined by staff to be needed.)

+Recommendation #1, to the City Council, regarding policy HE 10.1 Density Bonuses and Other Incentives for Affordable Housing Developments, with the change of the word "consider" to the word "offer" in the first sentence in HE 10.1 subpart (c).
+(Note: The clerical edits suggested by Vice Chair Daniels will be included in Recommendation #1,